animesharma/CS536-Final-Project/README.md

 # Final Project for CS536 - Machine Learning - Team 23

-This repository contains the code for the final project.
+This repository contains the code for the final project for CS536 - Machine Learning, Spring 2022.

 ### Team Members:
 1. Animesh Sharma